EdgeGallery/community/Security WG/Secure Design/Security Design Guide EN.md

 1. (User A) Log in to the system and record the session ID.
 2. (User A) Use another client to log in to the system.
 3. Confirm that the penetration identifier generated in step 1 is invalid.
+The following is used in version: v1.0
+4. To test for caching vulnerabilities, whenever the session ID is passed, instructions should be used to prevent intermediate caches or even local caches from caching it.
+5. GET and POST vulnerabilities, GET requests should not be used, because the session ID may be exposed in the proxy or firewall logs

 6.2 Set the session/voucher to a valid expiration date.